zhengyup/tp/docs/DeveloperGuide.md

 * **Alternative 1 (current choice):** Saves the entire intern tracker.
     * Pros: Easy to implement.
-    * Cons: May have performance issues in terms of memory usage.
+    * Cons: May have performance issues in terms of memory usage, especially if many operations are carried out.

-* **Alternative 2:** Individual command knows how to undo by itself.
+* **Alternative 2:** Implement an `undo` operation for each individual command.
-    * Pros: Will use less memory (e.g. for `delete`, just save the internApplication being deleted).
+    * Pros: This method conserves memory (e.g. for `delete`, it only saves the `internApplication` being deleted).
-    * Cons: We must ensure that the implementation of each individual command are correct.
+    * Cons: It requires updating the interface for `Command` and an implementation for each individual command.

 **Aspect: How history is implemented:**

 * **Alternative 1:** Using a list and pointer to implement version control
-    * Pros: Will allow for more features command
+    * Pros: Will allow for more feature-rich commands, such as `redo`.
-    * Cons: Uses more memory than a stack, as saved states are still stored after undo.
+    * Cons: Uses more memory than a stack, as saved states are still stored after the undo operation.

-* **Alternative 2:** Store the complementary command for each action in the stack
+* **Alternative 2:** Store the saved state in a stack
-    * Pros: Will use less memory (e.g. for `add`, just save the corresponding `delete`).
+    * Pros: Will use less memory, as saved states are popped off the stack after `undo`.
-    * Cons: We must ensure that the implementation of complementing each individual command are correct.

 ### Click InternApplication Card